Art-Sells/Arells/Build-Notes.md

 - (BUY) -> Modals
 - Modals:
 - - Confirming Purchase 3 Second delay
-- - Purchase Complete (View Transactions)-> Transactions,
+- - Purchase Complete (creates new Vatop Group with all corresponding info)(confirming purchase modal = false, adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Bought Amount in Database") -> View Transactions
-- - Purchase Failed (confirming purchase modal = false, adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Bought Amount in Database"), check Bank Account for sufficient funds (View Connected Bank Account) -> Bank Account
+- - Purchase Failed, check Bank Account for sufficient funds (View Connected Bank Account) -> Bank Account
 - Reloads modules every 5 minutes (price animation css) from coin gecko API wrapper?
 - all prices and wallet values structured like so: 1,000,000
 - all fees and totality values structured like so: 1,000,000.00

 ### Sell
-- (B) Amount Available To Sell" displays acVacts if the acVacts + (acVacts * .03) > acVatops, otherwise everything below is hidden.
+- (B) Amount Available To Sell" displays acVactsAts, otherwise everything below is hidden.
-- - Profits: displays acdVatops if positive, else ...
+- - Profits: displays acdVatops if >= 1, else ...
 - - Sell Amount Input: $ format tel with no * or #
-- - Sell: takes from lowest cVact(cpVatop), if cpVatop(cpVact)1 matches cpVatop(cpVact)2, then take from cpVatop1 first then cpVatop2, etc.
+- - Sell: takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme).
 - - (Confirm Sale) -> Modals
 - - - Modals:
 - - - - Confirming Sale...3 Second delay
-- - - - Sale Complete (confirming sale modal = false) (subtracts first from cVact 1, then 2, 3, etc and deletes those cVacts & cVatops from the database, adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Sold Amount in Database") (View Transactions) -> Transactions
+- - - - Sale Complete (confirming sale modal = false) (takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme), adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Sold Amount in Database") (View Transactions) -> Transactions
 - - - - Transaction Failed (confirming sale modal = false) (OK)
 - Reloads modules every 5 minutes (price, wallet, and profits animation css) from coin gecko API wrapper?
 - all prices and wallet values structured like so: 1,000,000 Bitcoin Amount based on how many Sats?